nigelhewitt/Logger/README.md

 these are the services I use.
 When the system starts it will ask you for the usernames and passwords for these services.
 If you leave the usernames blank it will not use them.

+Then I updated things to use MDI so I could handle two files at once.
+What I want next is a compare.

 The files it downloads and the configuration information are saved in the C:\Users\your_name\AppData\Roaming\NigSoft\LogView\ folder so it gets backed up.

 Please don't tell me that you wouldn't have done it this way as me laughing at you may cause offence.
-I've been programming since the early 70s and I know I'm not cutting edge and I like it that way.
+I've been programming since the early 70s and I know I'm not cutting edge any more and I like it that way.
 Alternatively cut and stick what you want.
 I had hoped to find some example code for an ADI file reader on line but couldn't find one I liked so here is my offering.
 I will keep updating it while I'm tweaking it and when the systems change or I want more information.